team-school-connect/school-connect/README.md

 We connected our GraphQL server to Sentry.io for error tracking.
 Anytime an error happens, it is logged in Sentry.
 We can also see how many resources our VM is using on Digital Ocean.

+To track the google maps API usage, error rate and latency we use the Google Cloud Platform metrics dashboard.

 ## Challenges

 **Task:** What is the top 3 most challenging things that you have learned/developed for you app?
 Please restrict your answer to only three items.